Vietnam War draft: Origins

-The lottery of 1969 was conceived to address inequities in the draft system as existed previously, and to add more military personnel towards the Vietnam War.
-The war had arisen from a series of conflicts dating back to the early stages of French colonialism and Japanese occupation of Vietnam in World War II.
-In 1963, South Vietnamese generals seized power in Saigon in a coup.
-President Lyndon B. Johnson increased the number of U.S. personnel in South Vietnam due to the political instability in the country.
-More active US involvement in the war began in August 1964, when two U.S. warships were alleged to have been attacked by North Vietnamese torpedo boats.
-Johnson condemned North Vietnam, and Congress passed a motion which gave him more authority over military decisions.
-By the end of 1965, President Johnson had sent 82,000 troops to Vietnam, and his military advisors wanted another 175,000.
-Due to the heavy demand for military personnel, the United States increased the number of men the draft provided each month.
+US involvement in Vietnam began in 1946 with support for France during the French Indo-China war.
+The Geneva Accords of July 1954 brought an end to the conflict, with a new border drawn along the 17th parallel separating the Communist North and the French-controlled South.
+South Vietnam subsequently gained independence from France and Ngô Đình Diệm became prime minister.
+U.S. interest in Vietnam increased through the early 1960s, with the U.S. sending military advisors to Vietnam in 1961 and supporting the 1963 Diem Coup and the resulting execution of Ngô Đình Diệm.
+On August 2, 1964, a U.S. Navy destroyer was attacked by three North Vietnamese torpedo boats in the Gulf of Tonkin.
+A similar attack on two U.S. destroyers was reported on the night of August 4, but that report was incorrect.
+Both incidents were used to justify the Gulf of Tonkin Resolution, granting President Lyndon B. Johnson the authority to allocate U.S. military resources to the conflict in Vietnam.
+Johnson deployed 190,000 military personnel to Vietnam in 1965 and approximately 400,000 the following year.
+These deployments increased the demand for US military personnel, and led ultimately to the first Vietnam draft.

-In the 1960s, anti-war movements started to occur in the U.S., mainly among students on college campuses and in more leftist circles.
-By the end of the decade, the anti-war movement included many veterans who had served in Vietnam as well as a lot of middle-class parents with draft-age sons.
+Anti-war movements emerged in the U.S. throughout the 1960s, many amongst college students and civil rights groups.
+By the end of the decade, the anti-war movement included many veterans who had served in Vietnam as well as middle-class parents with draft-age sons.
 College students were entitled to a deferment (2-S status) but were subject to the draft if they dropped out, stopped making "normal progress" in community college (i.e., started a fifth semester before transferring to a four-year college) or graduated.
-In 1967, the number of U.S. military personnel in Vietnam was around 500,000.
-The war was costing the U.S. $25 billion a year, and many of the young men drafted were being sent to a war they wanted no part of.
+By 1967, the number of U.S. military personnel in Vietnam was around 500,000.
+The war was costing the U.S. $25 billion a year, and many of the young men drafted were being sent to fight in a war which they opposed.
 Martin Luther King Jr. also started to support the anti-war movement, believing the war to be immoral and expressing alarm at the number of African-American soldiers that were being killed.

-November 15, 1969, marked the largest anti-war protest in the history of the United States.
-It featured many anti-war political speakers and popular singers of the time.
-Many critics at the time saw Richard Nixon as a liar; when he took office, he claimed that he would begin to withdraw American troops from Vietnam.
-After ten months of being in office, the president had yet to start withdrawals, and U.S. citizens felt he had lied.
-Later, President Nixon claimed to have been watching sports as the anti-war demonstration took place outside the White House.
+November 15, 1969, was marked by the largest anti-war protest in the history of the United States, featuring many anti-war political speakers and popular singers of the time.
+Many critics at the time saw President Richard Nixon as a liar: on taking office Nixon pledged to begin withdrawing U.S. troops from Vietnam, but after ten months no withdrawals had taken place.
+Later, Nixon claimed to have been watching sports as the anti-war demonstration took place outside the White House.